 -A cheap feeling print paper

--Water mark of face is seen easily without light behind the bill
+-Water mark of face or animal is seen easily without light behind the bill

 Real deal bills will have:

--Slightly raised ink on the actual numbers in the corners and where it states the amount ie: “Diez Pesos” “100”
+-Slightly raised ink or texture on some of the actual numbers in the corners and where it states the amount ie: “Diez Pesos” “100”